 This approach enables the agency to determine what percentage of the form users are just casually browsing, which are at the top of the acquisition funnel, and which are ready to convert.

-To complement the new site, I refined the existing logo.
-Extraneous gradients were removed and a bold san-serif font was introduced.
-The result was a clean, modern logo that feels new, yet maintains the brand equity and identifiability.
+To align with the new site, I modernized the existing logo by removing dated gradients and introducing a bold sans-serif typeface.
+The result is a clean, contemporary mark that feels fresh while preserving the brand’s equity and recognizability.